 There are many factors to consider when utilizing assembly, warehousing, and distribution services.
 What is the capacity?
 Is the facility temperature-controlled?
 Does it offer surveillance and locked storage?
 Is it set up for efficient shipping and receiving and inventory management?

 These questions and more are critical factors in determining how smoothly a program rolls out.
-A good assembly and distribution facility will make the logistics of any project easier.
+A good assembly and distribution facility will make the logistics of any project easier to meet the retail display standards.

-Retail display campaigns can have many variables that disrupt timelines or create visual merchandising challenges.
-However, working with a fully integrated retail display company can turn headaches into relief when it comes to addressing short lead times and other unique situations.
+Store display campaigns can have many variables that disrupt timelines or create visual merchandising challenges.
+However, working with a fully integrated retail display manufacturer can turn headaches into relief when it comes to addressing short lead times and other unique situations.

-As a leader in the point-of-purchase industry, Frank Mayer and Associates, Inc. often provides solutions to client’s unique needs.
+As a leader in the point of purchase industry, Frank Mayer often provides solutions to client’s unique display needs.
 Read more about our services and learn about our 200,000-square-foot assembly, production, warehousing, and distribution facility.